coveo/cli/packages/cli/README.md

 ## `coveo ui:create:vue NAME`

-Create a new project powered by vue-cli-service
+Create a Coveo Headless-powered search page with the Vue.js web framework.
+See https://docs.coveo.com/en/headless and https://vuejs.org/

 ```
 USAGE
   $ coveo ui:create:vue NAME

 ARGUMENTS
-  NAME  application name
+  NAME  The target application name.

 OPTIONS
   -h, --help         show CLI help

   -p, --preset=path  Path to a JSON file with pre-defined options and plugins for creating a new project.
-                     If not specified, the default TypeScript preset will be taken.
+                     If not specified, the default TypeScript preset is used.
                      For more information about Vue CLI presets, please consult
                      https://cli.vuejs.org/guide/plugins-and-presets.html#presets